Scripture - a uniting gift?

 The standard cost for this webinar is £5.00.
 If that's difficult for you, please email Alison Evans, the Secretary of the Society for Ecumenical Studies.
 (If that link doesn't work for you, complete this form.)

 The Society for Ecumenical Studies

-Dr Andrew Davies, Reader in the Public Understanding of Religion at the University of Birmingham and Director, Edward Cadbury Centre for the Public Understanding of Religion (School of Philosophy, Theology & Religion) is from the Pentecostal tradition.
+, Reader in the Public Understanding of Religion at the University of Birmingham and Director, Edward Cadbury Centre for the Public Understanding of Religion (School of Philosophy, Theology & Religion) was previously Vice Principal of the Assemblies of God Bible College at Mattersey Hall, Nottinghamshire.
+He is from the Pentecostal tradition.

 Janet Scott was Head of Religious Studies and Director of Studies in Religious Studies and Education at Homerton College, Cambridge.
 She is a member of the Society of Friends and has held many ecumenical positions including being a Trustee of Churches Together in England.